 Remain positive despite life.

 It doesn’t matter what you do; there’s always someone or some thing that will come along and try to ruin everything.
-Never surrender whatever you do: You are a bigger person and you are controlling your destiny, not them!
+Never surrender whatever you do: You are a bigger person than so-and-so loser, and you are controlling your destiny, not them!
 This is so critical, and is where many would-be success stories fall down.
-Successful people focus on life-goals: Pre-selected achievements to attain in a given amount of time, also who they want to become like by emulating their successes, and where they are going.
-They focus on that road and they never lose sight of their goals.

 Have good, consistent, & clear, vision.

 Always know exactly where you are headed and have a clear plan set out of how to get there.
-It is your vision, insight, and foresight, which will keep you consistent. – So turn the TV off and instead work on your business, even when others remain, vegetating, on the sofa!
+Break your goals down into tasks and tackle each task in stages.
+It is your vision, insight, and foresight, which will keep you consistent. – So turn the TV off. – The Tv won’t make you a living [in most cases]. – Instead work on your business; even when others sit around vegetating, on the sofa!

 Work on developing success habits and develop a success-orientated thinking-pattern.

 Success is as much about mindset as it is about who and what you know, and what you do.
-Always see the larger picture and break it down into sub-processes which will allow you to achieve your dreams one step at a time.
+Success is also about taking control of your own destiny while operating in a competent and responsible manner at all times. – Always see the larger picture and break it down into sub-processes which will allow you to achieve your dreams one step at a time.

 Covet not thy neighbour’s asp.